 Our Founder, Craig Davis, will be speaking at the League of American Cyclists’ National Bike Summit in Washington D.C. on Tech Approaches to Safety Advocacy.
-He will discuss equipping cyclists to prevent collisions, analyzing jurisdictional risk, and providing objective near miss data to traffic planners.
+He will discuss topics including: equipping cyclists to prevent collisions, analyzing jurisdictional risk, and providing objective near miss data to traffic planners.

 Cyclists from across California have repeatedly told us they do not feel law enforcement and our court system protect cyclist’s safety by enforcing our laws.
 We will be launching a Jurisdictional Risk survey so cyclists can share their experiences submitting egregious near miss incident reports to law enforcement.
 You can help design the survey by commenting below.
-Please also help us get the largest survey participation possible by sharing this post with every cyclist and cycling group you know as well as social media.
+Please also help us get the largest survey participation possible by sharing this post with every cyclist and cycling group you know, as well as via social media.

-We created a large 24 * 36 poster that distills the ten law enforcement legal barriers our member cyclists have repeatedly faced and the three legal precedents we have secured that remove legal barriers to enforcing laws that can change driver’s behavior.
-The poster also documents law enforcement inconsistencies within the California Highway Patrol and between the CHP and local law enforcement even when they use the same District Attorney’s Office,
+We created a large 24 * 36 poster that distills the ten law enforcement legal barriers our member cyclists have repeatedly faced, and the three legal precedents we have secured that remove legal barriers to enforcing laws that can change driver’s behavior.
+The poster also documents law enforcement inconsistencies within the California Highway Patrol, and between the CHP and local law enforcement even when they use the same District Attorney’s Office,

 Wishing you safe cycling!